khanhdang/homepage/about.md

 ---

 ## Professional Experience
+- *Associate Professor*, **The University of Aizu**, 2022 April -
-- *Assistant Professor*, **VNU University of Engineering and Technology, Vietnam National University, Hanoi**, 2017 November - present
+- *Assistant Professor*, **VNU University of Engineering and Technology, Vietnam National University, Hanoi**, 2017 November - 2022 March.
 - *Visiting Researcher*, **The University of Aizu**, 2020 November - 2021 March
 - *Visiting Researcher*, **The University of Aizu**, 2019 May - 2019 September
 - *Researcher*, **SISLAB, Vietnam National University, Hanoi**, 2011-2014